reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

 .. attention::
-    To ensure that that the equilibrium calculation performed in the next step ignores the kinetic species in the system, so that we maintain a disequilibrium state between equilibrium and kinetic species, it is important not to forget the following command:
+    To ensure that that the equilibrium calculation performed in the next step ignores the kinetic species in the system so that we maintain a disequilibrium state between equilibrium and kinetic species, it is important not to forget the following command: